Chengqunniu/T2A2/README.md

 The relationship between the shipping methods table and the orders table is a one-to-many relationship.
 An order will be shipped by only one method, and a shipping method can be selected by many orders or none of them.
 So an order has one and only one shipping method.
 A shipping method could be selected by zero or many orders.

-#### Relationship (payment accounts table and orders table)

-The relationship between the payment accounts table and the orders table is a one-to-many relationship.
-An order could only be paid by one payment account.
-A payment account might be used to pay for many orders or have never been used for the payment.
-So an order paid by one and only one payment account, and a payment account could be used to pay for zero or many orders.

 ---

 ### Order status table